swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 ## Introduction

-This proposal helps complete the story told in *[Regex Type and Overview][regex-type]* and [elsewhere][pitch-status].
 We propose the introduction of regex literals to Swift source code, providing compile-time checks and typed-capture inference.
+Regex literals help complete the story told in *[Regex Type and Overview][regex-type]*.

 ## Motivation